-If you are an advanced user, click Advanced >> to expand the Load Profile dialog box -
+If you are an advanced user, click Advanced >> to expand the Load Profile dialog box - as shown below.

 The enabled and disabled (grayed) settings vary, based on the type of profile, how it was saved, the access privileges it was assigned, etc.